ysig/GraKeL/doc/documentation/core_concepts.rst

 Core Concepts
 =============

-The package is organized as shown in the Figure below.
+*GraKeL* is organized as shown in the Figure below.

 .. figure:: ../_figures/grakel_schema.svg
   :scale: 100%
   :align: center

-Specifically, *GraKeL* consists of two nested subpackages:
+Specifically, the package consists of two nested subpackages:

 - :class:`grakel.datasets`
 - :class:`grakel.kernels`

 The :class:`grakel.datasets` subpackage contains functions for automatically downloading graph datasets.
 On the other hand, the :class:`grakel.kernels` subpackage contains the :class:`grakel.Kernel` class, and the implementations of all graph kernels and frameworks.
-Note that all graph kernels and frameworks such as the :class:`grakel.ShortestPath` kernel or the :class`grakel.WeisfeilerLehman` framework inherit from the :class:`grakel.Kernel` class.
+Note that all graph kernels and frameworks such as the :class:`grakel.ShortestPath` kernel or the :class:`grakel.WeisfeilerLehman` framework inherit from the :class:`grakel.Kernel` class.

 GraKeL also contains the following two classes: